Tax interest and tax penalties: what is the difference and how do you avoid these extra costs?

-After submitting your tax return, you’ll receive an assessment from the Dutch Tax and Customs Administration.
-In addition to the amount of taxes stated on the assessment, you may notice that additional costs are charged: the so-called tax interest.
-This may come across as a penalty, but it’s not.
-In this blog we’ll explain the difference between a tax penalty and interest on tax, and how to prevent either of them.
+After submitting your tax return, you’ll receive an assessment from the Dutch Tax and Customs Administration (Belastingdienst).
+In addition to the amount of taxes stated on the assessment, you may notice that additional costs are charged: the so-called tax interest (belastingrente).
+Although this may come across as a penalty, it’s not.
+In this blog, we’ll explain exactly what tax interest is.
+Additionally, we’ll inform you about the various penalties the Dutch Tax and Customs Administration can impose.
+And, of course, we’ll also cover what you really want to know: how to prevent those extra costs.

 What is tax interest?

-The interest on tax is a compensation calculated by the Dutch Tax and Customs Administration on the tax to be paid.
-This tax is treated as a debt, since you have access to a certain amount of money that, technically, already belongs to the Dutch Tax and Customs Administration.
-However, because the Dutch Tax and Customs Administration doesn’t yet have access to this amount, it charges tax interest as a compensation.
+Tax interest is a compensation calculated by the Dutch Tax and Customs Administration on the tax to be paid.
+The tax is treated as a debt, since you have access to a certain amount of money while it’s not in the possession of the tax authorities yet.
+By charging tax interest, the tax authorities receive compensation for this.

-• In regard to corporate income tax, interest is calculated from 1 January following the previous financial year.
-However, if you submit a tax return adjustment or correction before 1 April, you’ll avoid having to pay the interest on tax.
+• In regard to VAT (value added tax), interest is calculated immediately from 1 January following the previous financial year.
+However, if you submit a tax return adjustment (suppletie) or correction before 1 April, you’ll avoid having to pay the tax interest.

 Applying for an extension for filing your income tax return will not prevent you from having to pay tax interest.
 But you can avoid a possible tax penalty by applying for an extension.